materialsproject/pymatgen/docs/index.rst

 1. The `pymatgen-db <https://pypi.python.org/pypi/pymatgen-db>`_ add-on
    provides tools to create databases of calculated run data using pymatgen.
-2. The `custodian <https://pypi.python.org/pypi/custodian>`_ pacakge provides
-   a JIT job management and error correction for calculations, particularly VASP calculations.
+2. The `custodian`_ package provides a JIT job management and error correction for calculations.

 Contributing
 ============